FireBolt393/XOR-Encryptor-and-Decryptor/README.md

 You will be prompted to enter the key and the file name:

 `Enter the Decryption key: ABCD1234efgh5678`

 `Enter the file name: yourfile.txt`

 ### Important Notes
 **Key Preservation:** The key generated during the encryption process is crucial.
 Without it, the encrypted file cannot be decrypted.
-Make sure to save the key in a secure location.
 **Base64 Encoding:** The encrypted files are encoded in Base64, which may increase the file size slightly.

 ### Contributing